Glossary Background Image

 Nmap, or "Network Mapper," is a free, open-source tool primarily used for network discovery and security, as well as auditing network inventory, managing service upgrade schedules, and monitoring host or service uptime.
 It's an essential instrument for conducting penetration tests because its extensive resources can scan single-host networks or those with a hundred or more.
 It can identify the hosts available on a network, the services they are offering, what operating systems and versions they are running, what type of packet filters/firewalls are in use, and dozens of other factors.

-This information helps companies identify vulnerabilities in their security infrastructure that could be exploited by malicious hackers and develop more robust defense measures.
+This information helps companies identify vulnerabilities in their security infrastructure that could be exploited by threat actors and develop more robust defense measures.

 What is Nmap used for?

-Nmap is widely used by security professionals and ethical hackers for vulnerability assessments and penetration testing.
-However, as an open-source tool, malicious hackers also use it to assess the security of their targets and find weaknesses they can exploit.
+Nmap is widely used by security professionals for vulnerability assessments and penetration testing.
+However, as an open-source tool, threat actors also use it to assess the security of their targets and find weaknesses they can exploit.
 This illustrates the necessity of regular security audits.

 Specifically, Nmap searches a network for hosts and services to which it then sends information.
 The hosts and services respond, and Nmap uses their responses to create a map of the network, similar to how radar works.
 The map contains detailed information on the function of each port and how or what is using it.
 It also displays how hosts connect to the ports, what makes it through the firewall and doesn't, and any security issues it discovers.